evolvingstuff/vdw2/content/posts/response-to-infant-2000-iu-vitamin-d-daily-was-in-194-ng-monthly-dosing-was-20-percent-less-rct.md

 * <a href="/posts/take-vitamin-d3-daily-or-weekly" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2475">Take vitamin D3 daily or weekly</a> has the following chart

-&nbsp;&nbsp;&nbsp;&nbsp;This chart unrealistically assumes 100% compliance for daily dosing
+> This chart unrealistically assumes 100% compliance for daily dosing

 <img src="/attachments/d3.mock.jpg" alt="image"> chart was made ~2013